 There is a belief that Halloween originated from an ancient Celtic harvest festival.
 The holiday is taken seriously in Scotland that inherited many ancient traditions and superstitions.
 Atmospheric Scottish cities have plenty of haunted houses, ghost walks, scary film screenings, and pagan fire festivals.

-Samhuinn Fire Festival at Calton Hill, Edinburgh (October 31, 2020, online event)
+Samhuinn Fire Festival at Calton Hill, Edinburgh (October 31, 2021)

 Samhuinn Fire Festival is the annual event held every October on Hallowe’en night at Calton Hill in central Edinburgh.
 This traditional Celtic festival, organized by the Beltane Fire Society is a sister event of Beltane Fire Festival, a real feast for the eyes.
 It features incredibly colorful costumes of Celtic folklore characters, vibrant musical and street theatre performances, and the incredible fire show.
 Samhuinn (or Samhain) used to be a pagan festival at the end of the harvest season.
 Traditionally, it consists of fireplay, drumming, and dance performances dedicated to a dramatic interaction between the Summer and Winter Kings.